Jealousy: Practice

 Fixing the refrigerator requires a leap of faith.
 It requires believing, even if your fear is telling you otherwise, that your partner is with you because your partner wants to be with you.
 If you start with the assumption that your partner wants to be with you, then anything becomes possible—including defeating your jealousy without passing rules.

 But you have to start there.
 You got to take it on faith, even when your fear is telling you otherwise—and believe me, it will.
+Sometimes love means flinging yourself into the abyss and trusting your partner will catch you.

 It also requires communication.
 I’m not trying to suggest that if you are secure and confident in your relationship, and you don’t try to pass rules banning the triggers for feelings like jealousy, that means you’ll automatically know what you want.
 Far from it.